-Assessment of the quality of outcome of a particular service starts from the measurement of the quality of outcome of an individual case and then added together to reflect the quality of outcome of the entire service.
+Assessment of the quality of outcome of a particular service starts from the measurement of the quality of outcome of an individual case and then combined to reflect the quality of outcome of the entire service.

 Meaning of Medical Audit

-In an audit assessment is done on recorded data originating from the entire patient population or a sub-population made up of those belonging to a defined category.
+In an audit, assessment is done on recorded data originating from the entire patient population or a sub-population made up of those belonging to a defined category.
 However, the whole exercise still starts with studying the quality achieved in individual cases.
+As such it is a variant of statistical quality control as used in other industries.
 It can be defined as below: